-Erik Killmonger addresses the Wakandan Tribal Council to outline his global revolutionary agenda.
-He challenges the isolationist history of the nation and declares his intent to arm oppressed people worldwide with vibranium weapons to overthrow their colonizers.
+Erik Killmonger addresses the Wakandan council to outline his global revolutionary agenda.
+He challenges the nation's history of isolationism and demands the distribution of vibranium weapons to arm oppressed people worldwide, seeking to establish a new global empire.

 Create a free account to explore more